mobilizeamerica/api/README.md

 - `organization_id`: One or more Organization IDs to filter to.
 If multiple, should be supplied as multiple query params, e.g., `organization_id=1&organization_id=2`, etc.
 - `updated_since`: Unix timestamp to filter by Events’ `modified_date`
-- `zipcode`: Zipcode to filter by Events' Locations' postal code.
-If present, will return Events sorted by distance from zipcode.
-When zipcode is provided, virtual events will not be returned.
-- `max_dist`: Maximum distance (in miles) to filter by Events' Locations' distance from provided zipcode.

 ### Response
 `data` is an array of Deleted Event objects.